Jason Stockwood, Baron Stockwood: Business career

 He graduated with a degree in philosophy from the University of Bolton in 1995.
 Having spent time working in the travel industry as managing director of Travelocity Business, non-executive at Skyscanner and commercial roles with lastminute.com, Stockwood went on to become the international managing director of dating website match.com.

 In 2010, Stockwood became CEO and then vice-chairman of Simply Business.
 Simply Business was voted as the number one ‘Best Place to Work’ in the UK by The Sunday Times in both 2015 and 2016, with Stockwood winning the overall Best Leader award in the latter year.
 The company's awards led to it being accredited as a certified B Corporation.
 Simply Business raised capital through a number of private equity investors, most notably from New York-based Aquiline Private Equity.
 It was eventually sold to The Travelers Companies in 2017 for $500m.

 He is an investor in early stage technology companies through 53 Degrees Capital.
 Notable investments include Olio, Chiaro, Be My Eyes and AI social services company, Beam.

 Since 2019 he has been the chair of the board raising the money to build the Horizon Youth Zone in Grimsby.

 In 2020 he was invited to become a Transformational Leadership Fellow at The Blavatnik School of Government, The University of Oxford.

 Since 2021 he has written a number of articles for The Guardian newspaper relating to football, politics and culture.

-He is a 2023 Fellow of Practice at the Government Outcomes Lab, at the Blavatnik School of Government, Oxford University.

 Football ownership

 Stockwood was announced as part of a consortium, led by London businessman Tom Shutes, which was interested in buying out John Fenty's majority control of Grimsby Town.
 Shutes later pulled out for personal reasons, which prompted Stockwood and other consortium member Andrew Pettit to form a company called 1878 Partners, which on 5 May successfully completed the takeover of the club with Stockwood named as chairman.
 He wrote an article in The Guardian detailing why.

 On 5 June 2022 Grimsby Town FC were promoted back to the EFL after just one year in the National League and 13 months after Stockwood and Pettit took ownership of the club.

 On 1 March 2023, Grimsby advanced to the quarter finals of the FA Cup for the first time since 1939 by beating Premier League side Southampton 2–1 away from home, becoming the first club in the competition's history to knock out five teams from a higher division.

-Stockwood swapped with Andrew Petit as the chairman of Grimsby Town in May 2024, after both shareholders said they would share the position.
+Stockwood swapped with Andrew Pettit as the chairman of Grimsby Town in May 2024, after both shareholders said they would share the position.